Learning Disability Today

 Just 28% of participants had a record of ever having a health check

-To do this, the researchers looked at the GP records of nearly 27,000 people with an intellectual disability in Wales between 2006 and 2017.
+To do this, the researchers looked at the GP records of nearly 27,000 people with a learning disability in Wales between 2006 and 2017.
 Of these, 7,650 (28%) had a GP record of ever having a health check.

 Patients who received a health check were more likely to be older and have epilepsy, where as those with an intellectual disability and autism were less likely to have a health check.